spinnaker/spinnaker.github.io/setup/install/halyard.md

        gcr.io/spinnaker-marketplace/halyard:stable
    ```

-   This emits all of the Halyard daemon's logs, and runs as a foreground process
+   This runs as a foreground process in your current shell.
+This is useful
-   in your current shell.
+   because it emits all of the Halyard daemon's logs, which are not persisted.

    > __Note:__ Any secrets/config you need to supply to the daemon (for example, a
    > kubeconfig file) must be mounted in either your local `~/.hal` directory, or